Nigeria

 Poland

-Poland is a major player in the European dairy market, with a robust production and processing industry, despite facing challenges from global demand fluctuations.
+Poland is a key player in the European dairy industry, known for its substantial milk production and processing capabilities.
+Despite facing global demand challenges, it remains a significant exporter of dairy products.

 Portugal